 The road traverses a mountainside above the toe of the Canwell Glacier.
 It feels like at any moment all four tires are going to bust on sharp schist, but I keep driving until I reach a stream that I wouldn’t dare try to cross in the Forester.
 The creek isn’t too deep, but I certainly don’t have the clearance to make it over many of the rocks in it.
 I park, tie my boots to my pack, pull up my pant legs, and ford in my sandals.

 It’s all uphill from here.
 The jeep trail, a remnant of mineral exploration along the valley wall, opens up above the alder-confined, steep start.
 The Canwell Glacier appears a few hundred meters below.
-I stop 3 miles in; there’s a big stream originating from a small glacier high above, barely visible from the trail.
-Once upon a time, this was a tributary to the larger Canwell, but today it terminates a couple of miles up the valley.
+I stop 3 miles in; there’s a significant stream originating from a small glacier high above, barely visible from the trail.
+Once upon a time, this was a tributary to the larger Canwell.
+Today it terminates a couple of miles up the valley.

 I follow a small ridge that parallels the stream up toward the smaller glacier in an area known as the Rainbow Basin.
 I have no plan for the evening, I’m looking for a nice place to camp and maybe photograph the aurora if it comes out.
 There is no trail, just steep and loose talus.
 Two steps forward, one step back up until I hit some flat, rocky meadows.
 I know I’ve found my spot as I look out over the glacier-clad basin that terminates at a jagged rocky spire a few hundred feet tall.
 This is what I want to see from my tent door.